British Army Challenger 2 main battle tanks advance down a road near Tapa, Estonia. During the NATO exercise Winter Camp. Source: NATO

 3. Opt‑in to our Großwald Curated newsletter (weekly, free) for a human‑curated recap of exercise highlights and geopolitical context.

-4. Check NATO’s official newsroom for primary‑source press releases.
+4. Check NATO’s official newsroom and SHAPE for primary‑source press releases.

 Further Reading